TUMLWE/PAL/docs/source/user_guide.rst

        #.
 Met mast wind speed at 60m
        #.
 Met mast wind direction at 110m.

-      The reference heights in this example are based on the IEA Task 39 reference wind turbine (INSERT REFERENCE).
-The model checks if variables are broken (e.g. frozen) and then calculates moving averages.
+      The reference heights in this example are based on the `IEA Task 37 reference wind turbine <https://github.com/IEAWindTask37/IEA-3.4-130-RWT>`_.
+The model checks if variables are correctly being transmitted (e.g., frozen) and then calculates moving averages.
 Several outputs are computed:

        #.
 Moving average of the wind speed at 110m
        #.
 Turbulence intensity
        #.
 Moving average of the wind speed at 60m
        #.
-Shear exponent
+Power-law shear exponent
        #.
 Moving average of the wind direction at 110m
        #.
 Status check to monitor runtime activity

    #.
-The model requires specific quantities defined, which you can inspect by opening the relevant “init_calc_avg.m”file.
+The model requires specific quantities defined, which can be inspected by opening the relevant “init_calc_avg.m”file.
 Quantities like startup time, moving average interval, and error time are here set to 600 s.
    #.
-With these settings in place, your Simulink model is ready to use.
+With these settings in place, the Simulink model is ready to use.

 Create a new ITFC
 """"""""""""""""""""""""""""""""